 Still a Male-Dominated Sector?

 A culture of excluding women from tech has prevailed almost globally for too long.
-Today, however, more and more initiatives are arising to encourage girls to study STEM and women to pursue tech careers.
+However, more and more initiatives are arising to encourage girls to study STEM and women to pursue tech careers.
 Bringing more females to IT will help companies fill the tech talent shortage, expand the IT skills pool, minimize the gender pay gap, and even increase revenue—researchers have proved that gender diversity is indeed profitable for business.

 Obviously, software development remains a male-dominated sphere, but without women, it would not be what it is today and, more importantly, may face serious challenges in the future.
 As Svetlana Anishchenko, Director of Marketing and Business Development at Auriga, stated: